WeSpeakEnglish/ANTIRTOS/README.md

 };
 fQP<testClass> F2(10);
 ```
-Your class instances, passed to functions, should be of constant size
+Instances of your class passed to functions must be of constant size.

 If you are not sure of interrupts priorities, push to different queues in each interrupt